UK considers mandatory eye tests for older road users

 October 15, 2024

 Amnesty International reports in a new report that car manufacturers BYD, Mitsubishi, and Hyundai score the worst on human rights in the production of their electric cars.
-According to the Human Rights Organization, mining potentially exposes communities to exploitation, health risks, and environThis content has been archived.
-Log in or Subscribe to a level that […]
+According to the Human Rights Organization, mining potentially exposes communities to exploitation, health risks, and environmental damage caused by the rapid expansion of mines to extract metals such […]

 It’s a fact: Brussels LEZ postponed to 1 January 2027